bestwebsoft/htaccess-wordpress-plugin/readme.txt

 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
 Plugin optimization is done.

 == Upgrade Notice ==

+= V1.6.6 =
+The Polish language file is added to the plugin.
+We updated all functionality for wordpress 4.2.2.

 = V1.6.5 =
 An error that occurs when Order Deny,Alow entries are manually added to .htaccess file was fixed.
 BWS plugins section is updated.